Table of Contents

 Every one of us has that friend, who aspires to launch a start-up, with dreams of becoming the next Elon Musk.
 However, the harsh reality is, most of the startups fail.
 The common number of the startup world would always point out that only one in every five million non-funded startups attains the unicorn status.

 Good Idea, Bad Business

 Not Understanding the Market

-Most startup founders believe that their product is so unique that the market will beg for their products and cash will start to flow from every direction.
-Most of the founders don’t really understand the capabilities of their product- especially in their early stages.
-So, this is the reason we often witness, many companies to change their product line up just to satisfy the market and to stay in business.
-However, if these startups could at least test their product before the launch, then the failure and market rejection risk will go down significantly.
+That is the reason we witness, companies change their product line up just to satisfy the market and to stay in business.
+However, if these startups could at least test their product and understand the market before the launch, then the failure and market rejection risk will go down significantly.

 When the Market is Not Ready

 In situations like these, the key factor is always to question yourself, when the sales are not taking off.
 You are the one, who can eventually decide when is the best time to stop a loss and change the direction of the company or if it needs some more time, investment, and efforts to start making profits.

 Criticism is a Good Thing

 If you ask me why startups fail?
 I would say many of the founders are often reluctant to let others test their prototypes until it is reasonably ready.
 However, most startups fail just because their founders or leaders are reluctant to get feedback from potential customers.
 If you are not listening to your customers, then you’ll never know what they want and your company is destined to fail.